Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Varstore_5/README.md

 Upon return, the callback function may specify the desired browser action.
 ```

 To better understand when and how this function is called let's add a debug statement that would print incoming arguments like we did with `RouteConfig()` and `ExtractConfig()`.
-But for that we need to understand this arguments first.
+But first let's try to understand what all these arguments mean.

 ## `EFI_BROWSER_ACTION Action`